Sexual problems associated with PERSONAL DISTRESS were much less common, although reported by approximately

 LIMITATIONS OF THE STUDY

-on Female sexual Dysfunctions associated with female distress
+on Female sexual Dysfunctions associated with female distress1

 One important factor to be noted is that sexual problems and distress were based on self-reported information without any clinical evaluation.